Introduction

 5. Start using Timefold Solver

 5.1.
-Use Timefold Solver with Maven or Gradle
+Use Timefold Solver with Maven, Gradle or PyPI

-The Timefold Solver jars are available in the central maven repository.
+The Timefold Solver jars are available in the central maven repository and PyPI.

 • Maven